Imago

 — On3 (@On3sports) November 27, 2025

 Drinkwitz has signed a six-year extension now, with an average salary of $10.75 million.
-That places him amongst the most elite coaches like Dabo Swinney and Lincoln Riley, earning in the 8 figures and also making him the fifth highest paid head coach in the SEC.
+This places him among the most elite coaches like Dabo Swinney and Lincoln Riley, earning in the 8 figures, and would make him the sixth-highest-paid college football coach in the country.
 The extension was also approved by the program with a unanimous vote and will run till the 2031 season.
 Notably, Drinkwitz’s last contract paid him $9.5 million annually and was set to end in the 2025 season.
-The head coach, now, is grateful for the trust Missouri has put in him.
+The head coach is now grateful for the trust Missouri has put in him.

 ADVERTISEMENT

-Eli Drinkwitz opens up on his contract extension
+Eli Drinkwitz opens up about his contract extension

-When Drinkwitz joined Missouri, starting from the 2020 season, the program was coming off a 6-6 season under Barry Odom.
+When Drinkwitz joined Missouri in the 2020 season, the program was coming off a 6-6 season under Barry Odom.
 The program then struggled for relevance in a competitive SEC, and Drinkwitz gradually turned it around.
-The head coach has now surpassed Dan Devine’s record for most wins in a coach’s first five seasons and has already made three bowl game appearances.
-Not to mention the recruiting dominance that came along with the former Appalachian State head coach.

 ADVERTISEMENT